The Complete Idiot’s Guide to Sports Betting’s (Possible) Legalization in the U.S.By Brett Smiley | Published: September 20, 2017 at 7:24 am

 Ten years and nothing to show for it apparently.

 Not quite.
-The Supreme Court actually has agreed to take up New Jersey’s case against the leagues (Christie vs. NCAA).
-Later this year or early in 2018, the high court will hear arguments about why the law is or is not constitutional.
+The Supreme Court actually heard New Jersey’s case against the leagues (Murphy v NCAA, formerly Christie v NCAA).
+Sometime before the end of June, the high court will hear arguments about why the law is or is not constitutional.

 Well that’s up to the court to determine.